dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 A container is a lightweight and portable software package that contains everything needed to run an application, including code, runtime, system tools, libraries, and settings.
 As the name would suggest, a container can be transported to any machine that has the container engine (Docker in our case), and ran without installation.
 Additionally, containers are isolated from the host environment so running a container inherently doesn't affect the computer it's being run on.
 In the modern IT environment, containers are widely used in cyber infrastructure and having understanding and hands-on experience with them is hugely beneficial.

+**To summarize** in case this is a newer topic for you: as long as someone has Docker installed on their computer, they can download your *soon-to-be* containerized web application and run it without having to install anything else.
+Pretty cool, huh?

 ### Container vs Virtual Machine

 One benefit of containers is that they don't need a ton of resources.
 As seen in the diagram below, while a VM needs a hypervisor, and its own operating system to run on top of the host OS, a container uses the host kernel/OS with a container engine to run individual container images making it more lightweight, but still isolated from the host environment.